 all matches any IP-address (IPv4 or IPv6).
 If there is no match in the ACL list specified in the configuration parameter

 IP_FILTER_ACTIONS, the default ACL list will be applied.
 If that has no match either, the connection is allowed.

 The default ACL list is as follows:

-To get the old behavior of allowing all IP addresses in notifiers:
+For example, to get the old behavior of allowing all IP addresses in actions:

 To only allow

 192.168.0.16, but still keeping other internal addresses blocked: